Our 2018 Plant Fairs

 The admission fee for each of our fairs is a combined package and includes access to the fair and gardens.
 In some cases, for practical reasons, the fair itself may be sited just outside the entrance to the gardens.
 Please note that where this is the case we do not offer a separate admission fee for the fair only or garden only.

 Our fairs are held in a range of gardens, many of which are of a historic nature or which are private gardens not normally open to the public.
-There may be steps or uneven surfaces that make some areas of the gardens more difficult to access for disabled visitors, so please contact us for advice in advance of your visit if this may be an issue for you.
-Disabled parking and/or a drop off point are available at every fair.
+There may be steps or uneven surfaces that make some areas of the gardens more difficult to access for disabled visitors.
+Each of our Fair pages includes full details regarding accessibility, but if you have specific questions please contact us.

 Dogs are permitted at some, but not all, of our fairs and gardens.
 Please check the page for the individual fair for the arrangements at that event.
 Where dogs are admitted, they must be well-behaved and kept on a short lead at all times.